Rosbank

-Rosbank (Russian: Росбанк) is a Russian universal bank.
-In October 2020, Rosbank ranked 11th among Russian banks in terms of assets (RUB 1379 billion).
-According to Forbes Russia, Rosbank was the third most reliable Russian bank in 2021.
+Rosbank (Russian: Росбанк) was formerly a Russian universal bank and is currently a branch of T-Bank with its own brand focused on corporate clients.
+In October 2024, Rosbank ranked 11th among Russian banks in terms of assets (2113 billion).
+According to Forbes Russia, Rosbank was the third most reliable Russian bank in 2024.

-Legally, Rosbank is registered as a public joint-stock company (PJSC) and headquartered in Moscow.
-On 1 July 2011 Rosbank merged with another Russian subsidiary of Société Générale, Banque Société Générale Vostok (BSGV).
-Starting from April 2022, its majority shareholder has been Interros, after Société Générale has left Russian market due to the international sanctions following the 2022 Russian invasion of Ukraine.

 History

 Founded in 1993 under the name of AKB Nezavisimost (Independence), the legal status of the bank has evolved several times (1994: TOO, 1996: ZAO).
 In September 1998, Interros holding company bought the bank and renamed it to Joint Commercial Bank (JCB) "Rosbank".
 In 1999 the bank's legal status changed to Open Joint Stock Company (OJSC).